-Status, refers to people who identify with a First Nation community-ancestral land and are registered with the government of Canada through the Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
-Non-Status, refers to people who identify with a First Nation community-ancestral land but are not registered through CIRNAC.

-\ There are more than 600 distinct First Nations and 50 First Languages across Canada.
+people who identify with a First Nation community-ancestral land and are registered with the government of Canada thr ons and Northern Affairs Canada (CIRNAC).
+Non-Status, refers to people who identify with a First Nation community-ance than 600 distinct First Nations and 50 First Languages across Canada.